 After traveling to Burning Man arts festival in 2011, I relocated to San Francisco to be apart of this vibrant art and self-expression community.
 Here I have found a community in which creativity is sought and appreciated, where expression and meaning are not just applied but embedded into the fabric of the whole experiential environment.

-To engage this milieu, I started SPARKcol, a creative collaboration among many disciplines.
-We are interior / graphic / lighting / landscape / architectural / furniture designers with sights on more.
-Our scales of interest range from civic planning to where your fork rests.
+To engage in this milieu, I created SPARKcol, a creative collaboration among many disciplines with my partner Andrew Sparks.
+Our firm brought together interior, graphic, lighting, landscape, architectural and furniture designers to create a diverse portfolio with scales of interest ranging from civic planning to where your fork rests.

-To add to our experience and engage in a particular interest of mine, I began practicing as a lighting designer at Illuminosa.
-I learned how to design with light, use multiple lighting calculation programs, perform Title24 calculations, and build relationships with all the local rep agencies and the lighting community as a whole.
+To pursue a particular direction of mine, I joined Illuminosa and began practicing as a lighting designer.
+I learned how to design with light, use multiple lighting calculation programs, perform California Title24 calculations, and build relationships with all the local rep agencies and the lighting community as a whole.

+I decided to further my experience and knowledge by applying to graduate school in Germany at Hochschule Wismar in Architectural Lighting Design.
+I spent about 2.5 years on this adventure on a quest of self-discovery and to hone my expertise.
 I believe that lighting design & other disciplines must be integral and thought of as one.
 Here is where the magic happens.
-I wish to continue learning and creating relationships, fixtures, environments, learning the effects design can have on the human body, and have more of a human-centric approach to light and material.
+I wish to continue creating relationships, fixtures, environments, and learning the effects design can have on the human body while utilizing a more human-centric approach to light and material.

 I returned home to Richmond Virginia in February 2020 and rejoined ADO as a Project Manager.
 I am happy to be closer to my family and to start collaborating in Richmond again.
 I am intent on continuing to integrate art, science, and the business side of design in my work.